zainab-ali/aquascape/docs/basic/take.md

 ### takeWhile

 The `takeWhile` operator pulls and outputs elements from an input stream, provided the elements satisfy a given predicate.
-It is analagous to `takeWhile` on lists.
+It is analogous to `takeWhile` on lists.

 In the following example, `takeWhile` pulls characters from an input stream and tests that they are not equal to `b`.
 The first character `a` passes the test and is outputted.
 The second character `b` fails the test.
 The resulting stream is then done.
 Note that `c` is never outputted by the input stream.